CRA and US LLCs: The Tax Classification Trap Canadians Face

 | Penalty (after CRA demand) | $1,000/month, up to $24,000 over 24 months |

-The T1134 requires surplus account calculations — exempt surplus, taxable surplus, hybrid surplus — for each foreign affiliate.
-These calculations track the cumulative tax history of the foreign affiliate over its entire existence, not just the current year.
-For a simple single-member LLC, this can be disproportionately complex relative to the size of the business.
+T1134 requires surplus account calculations (exempt, taxable, hybrid) for each foreign affiliate.
+These track the cumulative tax history of the affiliate over its entire existence, not just the current year.
+For a one-person LLC doing $100K in consulting, the compliance burden is wildly disproportionate.

-The form also requires disclosure of all transactions between the Canadian owner and the foreign affiliate — capital contributions, distributions, loans, management fees, and intercompany payments.
-This is conceptually similar to the IRS Form 5472 requirement, but the CRA version feeds into the surplus account calculations that determine how future distributions will be taxed.
+The form also requires disclosure of all transactions between you and the foreign affiliate: capital contributions, distributions, loans, management fees, intercompany payments.
+Similar in concept to the IRS Form 5472 requirement, but the CRA version feeds into surplus account calculations that determine how future distributions get taxed.

 T1135: Foreign Income Verification Statement

-Form T1135 (Foreign Income Verification Statement) is required when a Canadian resident holds "specified foreign property" with a total cost exceeding $100,000 CAD at any point during the year.
-A US LLC interest counts as specified foreign property.
-The penalties for non-filing are $25 per day, up to $2,500 per year — and the CRA can extend the normal reassessment period by three years for any tax year where T1135 was not filed or was filed late.
+Form T1135 kicks in when a Canadian resident holds "specified foreign property" with a total cost exceeding $100,000 CAD at any point during the year.
+A US LLC interest counts.
+Penalties: $25/day, up to $2,500/year.
+But the real risk is that the CRA can extend its reassessment period by three years for any tax year where T1135 was missing or late.

 What counts as specified foreign property